berkeley-scf/tutorial-parallelization/parallel-python.md

 One approach is to generate one random seed per task such that the blocks of random numbers avoid overlapping with high probability, as implemented in numpy's `SeedSequence` approach.

-Here we use that approach within the context of an ipyparallel load-balanced view and `map`.
+Here we use that approach within the context of an ipyparallel load-balanced view.

 ```python
 import numpy as np